110-kenichi/mame/README.md

 2.0.3.0 Improved sounds output timing accuracy.
         Supported HOLD1 control change message.
 2.0.2.0 Improved MT-32 sounds output timing & latency.
-2.0.1.0 Fixed crashing on some chip...
+2.0.1.0 Fixed crashing in some chip...
 2.0.0.0 Fixed some minor bugs.
 			Panic button sometimes does not work.
 			SerializeData does not work and cause crash.
-			FxS Arp does not work properly on Fixed mode.
+			FxS Arp does not work properly in Fixed mode.
 			Property Reset menu does not work properly.
 			Mono mode does not work properly.
 			RP2A03 Tri channel is stopped by Noise channel.